sal-sin/memcached-mini/README.md

-# memcached-mini
+# memcached-mini (Work in progress)

-A simple implementation of a distributed key-value storage system such guided by the design of memcached
+An implementation of a distributed key-value storage system guided by the design of memcached (https://memcached.org/)